 "First of all, Sax Machine was just hilarious," Allen said recently during his fifth training camp with the Vikings.
 "That thing was funny.
 A play on Kenny G, everybody knows that."

 Allen still likes to have fun.
-But the mullet -- which Allen had referred to as a "lifestyle" -- is gone, replaced by a trim cut and ...
+But the mullet -- which Allen had referred to as a "lifestyle" -- is gone, replaced by a trim cut and a receding hairline the defensive end isn't too happy about.
+He's 30, ...